architect/arc.codes.next/src/docs/en/reference/cli-reference/deploy.md

 1.)
 Checks for valid `package.json` & `package-lock.json` files in each function
 2.)
 Removes each function's local `node_modules` folder and does a fresh install of all modules 3.)
 Populates each function with [`arc` shared code](/guides/sharing-common-code) via `/src/shared` 4.)
-Compresses and uploads each function directory to its corresponding Lambda
+Compresses and uploads each function directory to its corresponding Lambda function

 > Reminder: All `arc` NPM scripts require `profile` and `region` variables set, either as  environment variables or in `@aws` within your `.arc` manifest.
 Learn more in the [Prerequisites guide](/quickstart).

-<script src="https://asciinema.org/a/181947.js" id="asciicast-181947" async data-autoplay="true" data-size="big"></script>

 ## Usage

-### Deploy code to staging

 - `arc deploy` deploys to a staging stack
 - `arc deploy dirty` overwrites static lambda with local source (fast!)